CHollingworth/Lampray/docs/frequently-asked-questions.md

 # Frequently Asked Questions (FAQ)

-> These are the frequently asked questions for Lampray.
+These are the frequently asked questions for Lampray.
 This list will continue to be updated over time.

-### Q: Why is Lampray not opening?
+### Why isn't Lampray launching?

-**A:** Make sure all the [dependencies are installed](../README.md#dependencies).
+Make sure all the [dependencies are installed](../README.md#dependencies).
 If your error persists, [create a GitHub issue](https://github.com/CHollingworth/Lampray/issues/new?assignees=&labels=bug&projects=&template=-game--bug-report.md&title=) and send us your terminal output.

-### Q: Why is "Deploy" not installing my mods?
+### Why aren't my mods deploying?

-**A:** Lampray may be having difficulty locating 7-Zip.
+Lampray may be having difficulty locating 7-Zip.
 To set the path to `7z.so` manually, see [Customizing Lampray](./customizing-lampray.md#setting-the-path-to-7-zip).

-### Q: My deployment gets stuck at 0/0
+### Why is my deployment stuck at `0/0`?

-**A:** Youll need to set your config paths in the game configuration menu.
+You'll need to set your config paths in the game configuration menu.
 If your error persists, [create a GitHub issue](https://github.com/CHollingworth/Lampray/issues/new?assignees=&labels=bug&projects=&template=-game--bug-report.md&title=) and send us your terminal output.

-### Q: Where can I find Canary updates or pre-releases they are no longer on GitHub?
+### Where can I find Canary updates or pre-releases they are no longer on GitHub?

-**A:** You can find these in [our Discord](https://discord.gg/5macMedevy).
+You can find these in [our Discord](https://discord.gg/5macMedevy).